A touch of style, a pop of colour and the perfect finishing touch

 The Lord's Taverners' Pocket Square Collection

-The full-size pocket squares are Made in England and are finished by hand-rolling and hand-sewing the edges to create the distinctive 'shoestring' hem.
+The pocket squares are Made in England and finished by hand-rolling and hand-sewing the edges to create the distinctive 'shoestring' hem.
+The pocket squares can be worn in a top pocket by both gentlemen and ladies, with ladies having the added option to wear them in their hair or have one cascading from a bag.
 One design features a dynamic cricket painting by artist Helen Cooper, who has generously donated the use of her work for the 75th Anniversary fundraising campaign.
-The other pocket square features a striking contemporary stripe design, which draws on the iconic colours of the Lord's Taverners.
-Both pocket squares are shown below.
+The other features a striking contemporary stripe design, which draws on the iconic colours of the Lord's Taverners.

-The Otway & Orford pocket square brand was inspired by the founder's grandfather, the captain of several high-profile and glamorous ocean liners during the 1920s & 1930s and also a dedicated pocket square wearer.
+The Otway & Orford brand was inspired by the founder's grandfather, the captain of several high-profile and glamorous ocean liners during the 1920s & 1930s and also a dedicated pocket square wearer.
 Thanks to Captain Owens RD RNR there is a strong cricket connection for the brand, as he brought the Australian Ashes party to England in 1934 on the 'Orford' liner and took the MCC Ashes party to Australia in 1936 on the 'Orion'.
 Captain Owens hosted a garden party for the Australians during the 1934 series at his home in London and the father of Otway & Orford's founder was lucky enough to play cricket on the lawn with some of the players, including Donald Bradman.

 For more information about the Lord's Taverners see lordstaverners.org